Loop around the eastern cape of Giens

 Access by car

 Hyères is a large city east of Toulon.
-From the wide avenue of palm trees in the center follow the signs to Giens, Les Îles.
+From the wide avenue of palm trees in the center follow the signs to Giens and Les Îles.
 You drive along the industrial area, the airport, the pines of La Capte on the left and the old salt pans on the right.
 The road goes through a bland stretch and hits the large Majastre roundabout.
 Here on the left, the arrow points to La Badine.

 Useful parking spaces